 3a) Number 9: Dyson Sphere.
 My God, when this thing appeared on the field, I got chills.
 I had to go back and rewatch the scene a couple more times because it was so cool.
 The reveal of this card is, to me, a scene on the level with "Exodia...OBLITERATE!" from the first episode of the original series.
 And then they gave this card a Number C upgrade because it really needed to be that much more awesome.

-4) Yuma actually gets the girl.
+4) Yuma actually gets together with Tori.
 It frustrates me that none of the romance subplots in the previous series actually went anywhere.
 Yugi and Tea's relationship never got farther than the innuendo stage.
 I don't think Alexis and Jaden even got that far.
 As for Yusei and Akiza, Ra only knows what happened between them.
 I normally don't care about romance, especially since shows like this have much bigger things at stake, but if you're going to introduce characters solely to be love interests, do something with them!

 5) It combines the things that worked about the previous series, and fixed the parts that didn't work.
 It managed to have the over-arching storyline of the original series without having seasons-long filler arcs that ultimately went nowhere.
 It had the light-hearted tone of GX while still managing to get serious when it needed to be.
 And it managed to have the updated graphics and cooler monster designs of 5Ds while being able and willing to take a chance to make it all the way.
 (See what I did there?)